thi-ng/umbrella/packages/hdom/README.md

 examples in this document, it's recommended to first study the [@thi.ng/hiccup](https://github.com/thi-ng/umbrella/tree/master/packages/hiccup) reference to learn about the basics of the approach and syntax used.
-Compared to @thi.ng/hiccup, this project has additional features (e.g. life cycle hooks), which aren't needed for the static serialization use cases of @thi.ng/hiccup.
-Both projects started in early 2016, but have somewhat evolved independently.
+Both projects started in early 2016, have somewhat evolved independently, however should be considered complementary.

 #### `start(parent: Element | string, tree: any, ctx?: any, path?: number[], keys?: boolean, span?: boolean): () => boolean`

 Main user function of this package.
-For most use cases, this function should be the only one required.
+For most use cases, this function should be the only one required in user code.
 It takes a parent DOM element (or ID), hiccup tree (array, function or component object w/ life cycle methods) and an optional arbitrary context object.
 Starts RAF update loop, in each iteration first normalizing given tree, then computing diff to previous frame's tree and applying any changes to the real DOM.
 The optional `context` arg can be used for passing global config data or state down into the hiccup component tree.
 Any embedded component function in the tree will receive this context object as first argument, as will life cycle methods in component objects.
 See [context description](#user-context) further below.

 **Selective updates**: No updates will be applied if the given hiccup tree is `undefined` or `null` or a root component function returns no value.
-This way a given root function can do some state handling of its own and implement fail-fast checks to determine no DOM updates are necessary, saving effort re-creating a new hiccup tree and request skipping DOM updates via this function.
+This way a given root component function can do some state handling of its own and implement fail-fast checks to determine no DOM updates are necessary, saving effort re-creating a new hiccup tree and request skipping DOM updates via this function.
 In this case, the previous DOM tree is kept around until the root function returns a tree again, which then is diffed and applied against the previous tree kept as usual.
 Any number of frames may be skipped this way.

 **Important:** The parent element given is assumed to have NO children at the time when `start()` is called.
 Since hdom does NOT track the real